-Every employee must be granted all official public holidays, amounting to about 24 days in a calendar year.
-However, there is no statutory obligation to provide an alternative holiday when a public holiday coincides with a weekly day off.
+Every employee must be granted all official public holidays based on the announcement of the Union Government in the Official Gazette and the local newspaper, amounting to between 20 to 26 days in a calendar year.
+Starting from 2019, the government granted alternative holidays, though there is no statutory provision to provide an alternative holiday when a public holiday coincides with a weekly day off.